shayansm2/eng-notebook/k8s/README.md

 **volume**: data storage, attaches a local/remote storage in hard drive to the pod

 - if the data is stored in the pod, after restart it will be gone
-- storage is something that is a external hard drive plugged in to he kubernetes cluster
+- storage is something that is an external hard drive plugged in to he kubernetes cluster
 - **kubernetes doesn't manage data persistence**

 **deployment**: abstraction of a pod, a blu print of a pod which can be used to create any replication of the pod

+- group of pods with the image and config
 - you create deployments, not pods
 - it will be used for stateless pods